What is Estate Administration

 - Locating your last Will;

-- Obtaining authority from the High Court to administer the estate – this is called a Grant of Administration;
+- Applying for probate, obtaining authority from the High Court to administer the estate – this is called a Grant of Administration;

 - Identifying and dealing with all your assets;